weaviate/weaviate-io/_posts/blog/2022-09-27-Hugging-Face-Inference-API-in-Weaviate.md

 ### Step 1 – initial preparation – create schema and select the hf models
 Once you have a Weaviate instance up and running.
-Define your schema (standard stuff – pick a class name, select properties and data types).
-As part the schema definition, you also need to provide, which Hugging Face model you want to use for each schema class.
+Define your schema (standard stuff – pick a class name, select properties, and data types).
+As a part of the schema definition, you also need to provide, which Hugging Face model you want to use for each schema class.

 This is done by adding a `moduleConfig` property with the `model` name, to the schema definition, like this: